jacobRidenour/ProgWiki/C++/README_C++.md

+# C++

+The C++ programming language features ahead of time (AOT) compilation, and supports imperative, object-oriented, functional, procedural, and generic programming.

 # C++ Setup

 Visual Studio uses its own compiler ```cl.exe```.
 I Recommend VS/CMake for any larger projects in C/C++ due to the fine-grained control for different Platforms/Configurations.